-Here is a list of speakers available to schools, college and other organisations.
-During Covid many of these will be able to speak online so let us know if you want a speaker and we will put you in contact.
+Here is a list of speakers available to schools, colleges and other organisations.
+During Covid many of them will be able to speak online, so let us know if you want a speaker and we will put you in contact.

 Ardija is a survivor of 2001 and was there when two passenger planes were flown into the towers, ultimately bringing them down killing over 3,000.

 Now holding a high position in an International Bank Ardija has found her inspiration in fighting for women’s rights across the globe.
 She is the “Ambassador of Peace” bestowed by the Universal Peace Federation United Nations.

 Ardija was also crowned as Mrs India UK Platinum 2019 in a Beauty Pageant.

 Author of two books and many reports on IT and related issues, since retirement he has played an increasingly active part in the Green Party including standing for the local Council and for Parliament and contributing to various publications.

 David is a founding member of EnCaf and knowledgeable on carbon emissions and how to monitor them.

 Emma Rigby successfully started the largest social network in Enfield - LYDS (or Love Your Doorstep).
 She also initiated a volunteer project on community safety and an equally impressive one to help those in need during the Covid crisis.
 She is now working with others to socially map community activity in Enfield.
 Emma has become deeply knowledgeable about community engagement.